impara/OrderAuditor/README.md

 - **Conservative by default**: Multiple criteria should combine to reach the 70% threshold (e.g., Email 40 + Address 30 = 70%)
 - **Respect merchant choice**: If only one criterion is enabled (email OR phone) and it matches, it's sufficient to flag (boosted to 75%)
 - **Phone normalization**: Phone numbers are normalized to handle format differences (e.g., "+1234567890" vs "(123) 456-7890")
+- **Missing addresses handling**: When address matching is enabled with "Match addresses only when present" setting, missing addresses (e.g., digital products, gift orders) are ignored rather than counted as a mismatch.
+This allows email + name matching (60 points) to trigger the single-criterion boost (75 points) when address matching is effectively disabled due to missing data.

 ### Threshold